Paracetamol: Pregnancy

 Paracetamol has long been established as a safe medication to treat short-term fever and significant pain in pregnant patients.
 Regulatory agencies, including the European Medicines Agency (EMA), the Medicines and Healthcare products Regulatory Agency (MHRA), the World Health Organization (WHO), and the U.S. Food and Drug Administration (FDA) recommend paracetamol as a first-line analgesic and antipyretic in pregnancy, with use limited to situations where necessary, at the lowest effective dose, and for the shortest duration.

 Some observational studies have suggested a possible association between prenatal paracetamol use and neurodevelopmental disorders, including ADHD and autism.
 However, these studies are limited by confounding factors such as maternal fever and infection, and do not demonstrate causation.
 Large, well-controlled studies, including sibling-controlled analyses, find no causal link after adjusting for maternal conditions.
+In support of existing recommendations for its safe use during pregnancy, a 2026 review found that there were no clinically significant increases in the occurrence of autism, attention deficit hyperactivity disorder, or intellectual disability in the children of pregnant women who used paracetamol as directed.
 Untreated pain and fever can harm mother and fetus.

 Breastfeeding

 Paracetamol is excreted in breast milk at measurable concentrations (milk/plasma ratio approximately 1), but the amount ingested by the infant is much lower than paediatric therapeutic doses and rarely associated with clinical effects.
 Use during breastfeeding is considered compatible at recommended doses, with extra caution for preterm infants or infants with liver disease.